aaronparker/fslogix/docs/applicationkeys.md

-# Creating FSLogix App Masking, Java Control Rules
+# Creating FSLogix App Masking rules

 Scripts here can be used to gather information on applications for creating rule sets for App Masking & Java Control.